No. 6 Kentucky still perfect in SEC, holds off Vandy 87-81

 BIG PICTURE

-Kentucky: Coach John Calipari's young Wildcats haven't been in many close games so far this season.
-They got into foul trouble early and also had their worst night shooting outside the arc, finishing just 1 of 9.
-But they shot 50.7 percent (34 for 67) overall.
+Kentucky: Calipari's young Wildcats haven't been in many close games so far this season.
+They got into foul trouble, with five Wildcats finishing with three or more fouls.
+They also had their worst night shooting outside the arc, finishing just 1 of 9, though they shot 50.7 percent (34 for 67) overall.

 Vanderbilt: The Commodores had been making 13.3 3s per game in SEC play.
 They struggled on a night when Memorial Gym had enough Kentucky blue inside to feel like a road version of Rupp Arena.
 They also missed too many layups and close shots.
 Fisher-Davis was 9 of 11 at the line but only 4 of 15 from the floor.